Hey everybody, and welcome to PT Pioneer.

 It’s a seal of approval that tells you whether or not a certification has cleared all the required criteria.

-These criteria typically look at the way the education is administered as well as the quality and relevance of the course content.
+These criteria typically look at how the education is administered and the quality and relevance of the course content.

-In the world of fitness credentialing, you’re mainly looking out for one of two accreditation seals.
+In fitness credentialing, you’re mainly looking for one of two accreditation seals.

 Those are NCCA and DEAC.